 - Register to Vote.
 You can save time and register to vote before election day online or register at your voting place when you go to cast your ballot.
 If your address has changed since the last election, take the time to update your voter registration.

 - Find Where you Vote.
 Don’t wait until Election Day to figure out where you need to go to vote.
 Our online tool makes it easy to figure out where you need to go.
 Keep in mind polling places can change election to election, so it never hurts to double check.
+See a full list of polling place locations here.

 - When to Vote.
 During an election, voters in Ada County can vote between 8 a.m. to 8 p.m.
 If you know you will be unable to vote during this period of time on Election Day, consider early voting.
 If you requested an absentee ballot, it must be received by the Elections Office by 8 p.m. on Election Day.